phschoepf/cs-bachelor-thesis/experiments.md

 # Initial Presentation

 - 2022-03-15
-- Presentation: what is CL, video demo of existing doorgym algos, show different handles, (Learning from demostration?)
+- Presentation: what is CL, video demo of existing doorgym algos, show different handles, (Learning from demostration -> just RL)